Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 READ ME PLEASE

-If you CANNOT decompress the files to a flash drive, please move away from the keyboard and immediately read the book "Computer for Dummies: A Detailed Guide to Using a PC" !!!
+If you CANNOT unzip files onto a flash drive, please step away from the keyboard and urgently read the book “Computer for Dummies: A Detailed Guide on How to Use a PC”!!!

 2. Please don't ask me about installing Macs on laptops.
-I ask you to.
-You are welcome.
-This is a very hemorrhoid process.
-Install ubuntu and connect the Mac theme.
-Get the same experience
+I beg you.
+Please.
+This is a very hemorrhoidal process.
+Install Ubuntu and connect the Mac theme.
+You will get the same experience

 3. I rarely answer on Habré, write to VK for all questions.

-This manual/guide/etc is written for those who are too lazy to piece together this or that information about installing a "poppy" on a PC, everything is clear and on the shelves.
+This manual/guide/etc was written for those who are too lazy to piece together this or that information about installing a Mac on a PC, everything is clear and straightforward.

-To begin with, before, in fact, installing the system itself on a PC, you need to decide whether we need it or not, since the system itself is very specific in terms of installation and configuration, unless, of course, you have an apple device.
-It makes no sense to explain that deploying a system that was not originally planned for desktop PCs is a complicated matter and it can take from 2 to N hours, depending on the compatibility of the hardware.
+To begin with, before actually installing the system itself on a PC, we need to decide whether we need it or not, since the system itself is very specific in terms of installation and configuration, unless, of course, you have an Apple device.
+There is no point in explaining that deploying a system that was not originally planned for desktop PCs is a complex matter and all this can take from 2 to N hours, depending on the compatibility of the hardware.

-Now, let's figure out what Hackintosh is: the word "hackintosh" was formed from the merger of the two words "Macintosh" and "Hack", which essentially means "hacked mac", although there is nothing to do with "hacking" here.
+Now, let’s figure out what Hackintosh is: the word “hackintosh” was formed from the merger of two words “Macintosh” and “Hack”, which essentially means “hacked Mac”, although there is nothing to do with “hacking”.

-In this guide, we will consider creating an installation USB flash drive from under Windows (since this is the most popular system among "novice hackintoshniks"), installing the system on a blank disk, expanding the kernel for your hardware, and, in fact, installing and configuring the bootloader (it is at this point that many and there are problems)
+In this guide, we will look at creating an installation flash drive from Windows (since this is the most popular system among “beginner hackintoshers”), installing the system on a blank disk, kernel extensions for your hardware and, in fact, installing and configuring the bootloader (it is at this point that many and problems arise)

 CPU: Intel Core i5 4460 3.2 GHz (Haswell)